 Being a nontraditional student shouldn’t limit your campus involvement!
 There are many ways to get involved and stay active in the campus community—from intramural sports and student organizations to Greek life and community service.

 Want to know what’s happening on campus?
 Visit Involvement Link to learn about upcoming events, from concerts to weekly organization meetings.
-You can also visit Student Leadership & Involvement for information about how to get involved and stay active as a student at Michigan Tech.
+You can also visit Student Leadership and Involvement for information about how to get involved and stay active as a student at Michigan Tech.

 Transitioning to college as a nontraditional working student can present some unique challenges.
 Staff in Michigan Tech’s Career Services office can help you with strategies for balancing school and work.
 Additionally, they also offer a variety of helpful services: